aoh/radamsa/README.md

 # A Crash Course to Radamsa

-Radamsa is a test case generator for robustness testing, aka a fuzzer.
-It can be used to test how well a program can stand malformed and potentially malicious inputs.
-It works by making files which are interestingly different from given typically valid sample files.
-The modified files are then given to the target program, either as such or by some script.
-The main selling points of radamsa as opposed to other fuzzers are, that it is extremely easy to get running on most machines, is easy to script from command line, and has already been used to find a slew of security issues in programs you are likely using right now.
+Radamsa is a test case generator for robustness testing, a.k.a. a fuzzer.
+It is typically used to test how well a program can withstand malformed and potentially malicious inputs.
+It works by reading sample files of valid data and generating interestringly different outputs from them.
+The main selling points of radamsa are that it has already found a slew of bugs in programs that actually matter, it is easily scriptable and easy to get up and running.

 ## Nutshell: